devJSQ/movie-recommendation-project/README.md

 System:
 We recommend the following movie for you:
-Movie name: The Matrix
+movie name: The Matrix
-Year: 1999
+year: 1999
 genre: Action
 Rate: 8.7